adrianscarlatescu/event-alert-backend/README.md

 ## Project scope
 The purpose of this project is to provide all the required features for users that may want to be aware of the incidents reported around them.
 A user must be registered and authenticated in order to access these features.
-Afterwards he can update his profile and report an event if needed.
+Then he can update his profile and report an event if needed.
 Also, he can search for the events reported by other users around his location.
 A user who is an admin can also modify or delete other users, the events reported by them, the comments posted by them, etc.